acidburn0zzz/uMatrix-Hosts-List/README.md

 # Disclaimer

-As this is a personal HOSTS-list of mine, there maybe some domains that you disagree with and if you do, feel free to click on the `Fork` button and make your own list.
+As this is a **personal** HOSTS-list of mine, there maybe some domains that you disagree with and if you do, feel free to click on the **fork** button and make your own list.